Last updated on February 2nd, 2021 at 09:37 pm

 The ladies of the Lioness Club sell home-made crab cakes.
 The Cedar Key Garden Club sells fresh-squeezed lemonade.
 The Cedar Key Future Farmers of America will sell fresh-fried grouper.

-Artists demonstrations will be take place booth afternoons from 1-4 pm.
+Artists demonstrations will be take place both afternoons.
 See the Cedar Key festival website for a list of artists and demo artists

 Like Cedar Key itself, the Cedar Key Art Festival is a slice of authentic Old Florida.
 This historic small town is located on an island on Florida’s Gulf coast, about 60 miles west of Ocala.
 It’s not near any city, and that is part of what has preserved its small-town flavor and historic buildings.

 Cedar Key is worth a visit any weekend — it’s especially great for kayaking and its beaches.
 Here’s a brief guide to visiting Cedar Key and a look at its history.